Import data from electronic health records (EHR) in EDC/CDMS

-If your institute has mapped the local Electronic Health Records (EHR) to Castor, you will be able to transfer the data from each EHR to the appropriate Castor record.
+If your institute has mapped the local Electronic Health participants (EHR) to Castor, you will be able to transfer the data from each EHR to the appropriate Castor participant.
 Castor uses a FHIR importer, which you will need to access regularly to import the data.

 There are several prerequisites for using this functionality:

 - Your institute has enabled linking of the local EHR to Castor

 - Your study has been configured by Castor to allow linking to the local EHR

 - You have mapped the fields in your study forms to the appropriate fields in the EHR